-- Opening the crack – It is suggested that a small cutting disk fitted to a die grinder is used to lightly open the crack in a ‘V’ configuration to aid weld pooling and ensure weld penetration right the way through the material thickness.
+- Opening the crack – It is suggested that a small cutting disk fitted to a die grinder is used to lightly open the crack in a ‘V’ configuration to aid weld pooling and ensure the weld penetrates the full depth of the sheet metal.

-- Welding the crack shut – Once prepped correctly, the cracks can be welded shut to restore the structures cross section.
+- Welding the crack shut – The cracks can be welded shut to re-join the structures cross section.

 Note: Some of these welds will require grinding down to not inhibit fitment of reinforcement kits.